 It can be overwhelming when going through in vitro fertilization (IVF).
 Understanding the process, the medications, and possible side effects and accepting that you will need the assistance of a surrogate to build your family can be a lot to process.
 This blog will provide an overview of IVF, what purpose the medication serves, some tips for taking the medicines needed for your surrogacy journey, and any concerns you may want to discuss with your doctor.

 An Overview of the IVF Process

 A typical female produces a follicle that contains an egg every month.
-These follicles grow on your ovary, and when released, it’s known as ovulation.
-However, if you’re pursuing IVF, you have prescribed injectable medications that aim to increase the number of follicles that will develop over a single cycle.
+These follicles grow on your ovary, and when the egg is released, it’s known as ovulation.
+However, if you’re pursuing IVF, you have been prescribed injectable medications that aim to increase the number of follicles that will develop over a single cycle.
 More eggs mean a greater chance of having more embryos to have.

 You will be monitored through ultrasounds and blood work when taking fertility drugs.
 Observing how big your follicles are and watching When your Reproductive Endocrinologist determines that your follicle is at a certain size, which indicates that your eggs are mature, they will recommend you take a trigger shot in preparation for egg retrieval.

 Using ultrasound, a very thin needle is inserted into each follicle to retrieve the egg.
 Every patient can respond differently to the IVF stimulation process, so the number of eggs retrieved can vary.
 Any eggs retrieved that are mature would then be fertilized with the partner’s (or a donor’s) sperm.

 After the day of the egg retrieval, you are contacted with the fertilization results (the number of eggs that became an embryo).
 Then, depending on your treatment protocol (if you’re doing a fresh or frozen transfer), the embryo(s) would be transferred to your surrogate’s uterus when your physician feels the time is ideal.